Nazrin: An Atomic Neural Proof Automation Tactic in Lean 4: Atomic Tactics and Atomization

 \subsection{Atomic Tactics}

 A set of tactics is \keyword{atomic} if it has two key features.
-First of all, it must only permit a finite number of actions.
+First of all, it must only permit a finite number of actions (for parametric tactics, we require the number of actions to be finite even when considering all possible values of the parameters).
 In contrast, tactics used in standard Lean proofs are often non-atomic in this sense.
 For instance, the \lstinline{simp} tactic takes an arbitrarily long parameter list, and the \lstinline{conv} tactic environment allows for arbitrarily long navigation sequences.
+The \lstinline{use} tactic in Lean is especially non-atomic, since the witness expression could be arbitrarily long.
 Atomic tactics are designed to avoid such situations.
 As a result, an agent that is trained to pick from a set of atomic tactics need only consider a finite number of possibilities, greatly simplifying the task.
 The other key feature is that a set of atomic tactics should be complete in the sense that it should be sufficiently expressive to prove any valid Lean theorem.

 In Figures~\ref{fig:Atomic Tactics from Lean} and \ref{fig:Atomic Tactics Synthetic}, we present a concrete set of atomic tactics.
 The first feature is ensured by construction---each atomic tactic has only a finite number of parameter possibilities.
 This means in particular that no tactic takes an arbitrary number or string, as that would make its action space infinite.
 For example, the \lstinline{inhabit} tactic does not take an argument---instead it generates some default value for an inhabited type.
+The \lstinline{apply} tactic takes exactly one lemma argument, and in any proof state, only a finite number of lemmas are available in the environment.
 Note, however, that it is still possible for a proof using atomic tactics to assign arbitrary string or number literal values to a goal.
 This can happen, for example, by applying a lemma that assigns a specific solution value.

 To ensure completeness, we include at least one atomic tactic corresponding to each top-level expression constructor that could appear in a proof term in Lean.
 Table~\ref{table:Atomic tactic to expression} shows the different constructors that can appear in a proof term and the corresponding atomic tactic.
 Those marked ``Invalid'' cannot occur as the top-level constructor of a proof term, and those marked ``Unfold'' can be transformed into a equivalent expression which has a different constructor.